 Once finalized, DAIDS submits amendments to the US FDA if applicable, and the LOC CRM distributes amendments to all protocol team members and participating study sites.
 Sites must then seek IRB/EC approval of the protocol and other associated documents and complete DAIDS protocol registration procedures (see Section 10) for the amended version of the protocol.
 Revised procedures specified in the amendment may not be conducted until after IRB approval is obtained.
-Participants enrolled in a study after approval of a protocol amendment must be consented to the study using the revised informed consent form(s) associated with the amendment, guidance on whether re-consenting is required (using the revised informed consent form(s) associated with the amendment) will be provided by the protocol team, typically in the summary of changes that accompanies the amended protocol.
+Participants enrolled in a study after approval of a protocol amendment must be consented to the study using the revised informed consent form(s) associated with the amended version of the protocol.
+For participants enrolled prior to approval and registration of an amendment, guidance on whether re-consenting is required (using the revised informed consent form(s) associated with the amendment) will be provided by the protocol team, typically in the summary of changes that accompanies the amended protocol.
 Regardless of protocol team's recommendations, site IRBs/ECs may require re-consenting of previously enrolled participants; in such cases, IRB/EC requirements must be followed.